google/deepsomatic/README.md

 chr1    14003   .
 C   G   43.8    PASS        .
 GT:GQ:DP:AD:VAF:PL  1/1:43:74:0,74:1:43,52,0
 ```

+In this example:

-In this example, the variant with `GERMLINE` INFO field is identified as a
+* The variant with `GERMLINE` INFO field is identified as a germline variant
-germline variant, the one with `RefCall` is homozygous to the reference and
+* The variant with `RefCall` is homozygous to the reference
-the variant with `PASS` in the info field is a somatic variant.
+* The variant with `PASS` in the info field is a **somatic variant**.

 ### Prerequisites